Guido Shares Italy's Best Kept Secrets...

-When Guido said to me that he has a few absolutely wonderful places that I should feature on my site I didn't hesitate.
+When Guido said to me that he has a few absolutely wonderful places that I should feature on my site, I didn't hesitate.
 So was born this page...

-The Cinque Terre
+The Porto Roca - Jewel of the Cinque Terre

-is one of Italy's most beautiful spots and Guido has discovered a hotel called the Porto Roca on the Cinque Terre that he rates as being absolutely incredible.
-The
+The Cinque Terre is one of Italy's most beautiful spots, and Guido has discovered a hotel called the Porto Roca on the Cinque Terre that he rates as being absolutely incredible.
+The location, just outside of Monterosso al Mare, is paradise.

-According to Guido everything else about the Porto Roca (click for more details) is just as good.
+According to Guido, everything else about the Porto Roca (click for more details) is just as good.

 "Surrounded by the vineyards and rolling hills of Piedmont wine country is the Bricco Torricella (click for details).
-Not only is the setting perfect, everything else is too.
-The warmth of the owner, the cleanliness of the rooms, the location, a pool with a view, the truffle tours they organize."
+Not only is the setting perfect, but everything else is too.
+The warmth of the owner, the cleanliness of the rooms, the location, a pool with a view, and the truffle tours they organize."
 Guido reckons he could go on for hours.

-One other great tip Guido has is to visit the Osteria da Gemma in Roddino for lunch: "It's a few miles from the Bricco Torricella and the menu is fixed each day to a feast of six or seven courses - all of them typically Piemontese, prepared by a team of Italian nonnas (grandmothers).
+One other great tip Guido has is to visit the Osteria da Gemma in Roddino for lunch: "It's a few miles from the Bricco Torricella, and the menu is fixed each day to a feast of six or seven courses—all of them typically Piemontese, prepared by a team of Italian nonnas (grandmothers).

-"Stay in Spello, it's a gorgeous little town near to Assisi and right in the historic heart of Spello you'll find a residence called La Residenza Dei Cappuccini (click for details) - look at the pictures and you'll love it immediately.
-It's better though in real life The apartments are huge, beautifully restructured and outside your door it's heaven."
+"Stay in Spello; it's a gorgeous little town near to Assisi, and right in the historic heart of Spello you'll find a residence called Appartamenti San Francesco

-Guido also has a few suggestions on what to see nearby and where to eat: "Gubbio, Assisi, Perugia and Todi are must see towns.
-Try to visit Norcia, Spoleto and Castelluccio Di Norcia (photo above was taken nearby) too.
+"Gubbio, Assisi, Perugia, and Todi are must-see towns.
+Try to visit Norcia, Spoleto, and Castelluccio Di Norcia (the photo above was taken nearby) too."

-In Spello there are some restaurants you'll love, they include the Osteria del Buchetto, Osteria De Dada, and La Cantina di Spello (very characteristic).
-We never spent more than forty Euros a person, including wine and at least three courses.
+In Spello there are some restaurants you'll love; they include the Osteria del Buchetto, Osteria De Dada, and La Cantina di Spello (very characteristic).
+We never spent more than forty euros a person, including wine and at least three courses.
 Most of the time we spent way less."

 "The oldest continuous settlement in all of Europe, or so I'm told.

-When you visit please do make a point of staying at the unbelievable Caveoso Hotel.
+When you visit, please do make a point of staying at the unbelievable Caveoso Hotel

 Hewn from the rock, the hotel is essential to understanding and really experiencing the city.